 It also means the different organisations being investigated only have to deal with a single person.

 It does not matter which Ombudsman you originally complain to.
-See How to complain for more information on how to make a complaint to us.

 The Joint Working Team is managed by us but has investigators from both ombudsmen.
 They are trained to investigate health and social care issues.